 When I started homeschooling, I was totally in over my head.
 I didn’t know how hard it would be to figure out how to do a good job teaching my kids, and still get everything done that I needed to do.
 I struggled with running the household and putting in the time that homeschooling required.
 Let alone having time to learn how to bring my kids’ education to life.

 Then I realized that I hadn’t given a thought to how homeschooling would fit into my already busy life.
 I had to make some changes, and fast!
 It was crucial for me to learn some good habits and routines.
-Not only did I need to learn them.
-I also needed to teach them to my kids for this to work.
+Not only did I need to learn them, but I also needed to teach them to my kids for this to work.
 I decided what I could do and what I had to say “no” to.

 Slowly, but with certainty, I grew in my ability to homeschool from a place of peace.

 I prayed more specifically for my kids.
 I got to know them better.
 When my children fought me (or each other) on something, we put away the books and dealt with it.
 We worked at consistently training obedience.
 We regularly worked at building better habits.

 Along with a more streamlined and effective homeschool, I prioritized my outside activities and how I ran the house.
 This made my days go more smoothly so I wasn’t dead tired all the time.

 Then homeschooling became something we could all enjoy, instead of the chore that it had been before.
 Our homeschooling and our homelife had been transformed.